Proposed Israeli annexation of the West Bank: Annexation of Area C

 The West Bank is divided into Area A, Area B, and Area C. Area C contains 60% of the West Bank's area and all Israeli settlements.
-According to OCHA there are about 300,000 Palestinians in Area C (B'tselem estimates between 180 and 300,000) compared to some 2.8 million in Areas A and B. The Jewish Home party's official position is in support of annexing Area C alone, although some of its MKs support annexation of the entire West Bank.
+According to OCHA there are about 300,000 Palestinians in Area C (B'tselem estimates between 180,000 and 300,000) compared to some 2.8 million in Areas A and B. The Jewish Home party's official position is in support of annexing Area C alone, although some of its MKs support annexation of the entire West Bank.
 Leading up to the April 2019 elections, the New Right party, led by Naftali Bennett, Israeli foreign minister and Ayelet Shaked, justice minister, advocated for the unilateral annexation of Area C. Bennett estimates that his plan would involve offering Israeli citizenship to some 80,000 Palestinians living in Area C, which contradicts the UN estimate of 297,000 Palestinians in Area C.

 Annexation of the entire West Bank

-Caroline Glick, a New Right MK candidate in the April 2019 elections, supports annexation of the entire West Bank.
+Caroline Glick, a New Right candidate in the April 2019 Knesset elections, supports annexation of the entire West Bank.
 Glick supports an application process for Israeli citizenship to Palestinians living in annexed areas, and anticipates that not all Palestinians would desire Israeli citizenship or be eligible.

-Annex according to Trump peace plan
+Annex according to 2020 Trump peace plan

-Axios cite a "senior U.S. official" as saying that any Israeli annexations must come "in the context of an offer to the Palestinians to achieve statehood based upon specific terms, conditions, territorial dimensions and generous economic support." and that "We are prepared to recognize Israeli actions to extend Israeli sovereignty over areas of the West Bank in the context of the Government of Israel agreeing to negotiate with the Palestinians along the lines set forth in President Trump’s vision."
-U.S. Ambassador to Israel David Friedman told Netanyahu's aides at a meeting of the U.S.-Israeli mapping committee that is examining potential areas that could be annexed, that "the U.S. wants to implement a peace plan, not an annexation plan".
+In April 2020 Barak Ravid, writing in Axios, cited a "senior U.S. official" as saying that any Israeli annexations must come "in the context of an offer to the Palestinians to achieve statehood based upon specific terms, conditions, territorial dimensions and generous economic support." and that "We are prepared to recognize Israeli actions to extend Israeli sovereignty over areas of the West Bank in the context of the Government of Israel agreeing to negotiate with the Palestinians along the lines set forth in President Trump's vision."
+U.S. Ambassador to Israel David M. Friedman told Netanyahu's aides at a meeting of the U.S.-Israeli mapping committee that is examining potential areas that could be annexed, that "the U.S. wants to implement a peace plan, not an annexation plan".

 On 28 May 2020, Netanyahu said he was committed to annexing parts of the West Bank in July once a joint Israeli-U.S. team completes mapping the exact territory based on the conceptual map released by U.S. President Donald Trump's administration.
 However, the July 2020 annexation plan was later pushed back.

 Opinion polling

 A 2019 Haaretz poll investigated support for annexation among Israelis.
 According to the survey, 30% did not know, 28% of Israelis opposed any annexation and 15% supported annexing Area C alone.
 27% wanted to annex the entire West Bank including 16% who opposed granting political rights to Palestinians and 11% who favored granting political rights.

+In April 2020, the Israeli Vote Index found that 52% of Jewish Israelis supported Israel's annexation of the West Bank.